Which are the deals to watch on WSL deadline day?

 Which are the biggest and best deals to have happened so far?

-Even after winning four WSL titles in a row - and three consecutive domestic trebles - Chelsea have refused to stand still.
+Even after winning four WSL titles in a row, Chelsea have refused to stand still.

 Emma Hayes has had to refresh her squad following the departures of key duo Magdalena Eriksson and Pernille Harder to Bayern Munich after their contracts expired.